Atthaualpha/knowledge-abyss/spring/CORE_CONTAINER.md

 They differ in the way that ApplicationContext, increase functionality and usage style.

-more featured container that allows, internationalization, event publishing, web applications, etc.

-> ¿does spring has a static variable where the container is stored?

-**spring boot has application context that allows global access to spring container, without spring boot this global access have to be done manually by declaring a static variable and store there the container**
+Some feature that provides this container are:
+- Internationalization support
+- Event handling and notification with in the container
+- Web application support
+- Automatic bean post processing
+- Environment-aware configuration that allows to access to properties defined to a specific environment.

 ## How wiring works